 They say to write what you read, but I think that confines us in a way.
 If we only write what we read, must we always read something we love?
 I'd only read fantasy/sci-fi then, never knowing any nonfiction or poetry much.
 I'd limit myself the number of stories I dive into.
 My world would … Continue reading Should we write what we read?

-During an English major panel that I attended in September, professional writers and editors recommended books.
-Those books were: Chicago Manuel of Style Elements of Style The War of Art These books are important to the writing and editing field.
-I've personally used the Chicago Manuel of Style many times before throughout my college career and … Continue reading Recommended books by professionals
+During an English major panel I attended, professional writers and editors recommended different books.
+Those books were: Chicago Manuel of Style Elements of Style The War of Art These books are important to the writing field.
+I've used the Chicago Manuel of Style many times before.
+I enjoy the online edition the most because it's easier … Continue reading Recommended books by professionals

 I stopped reading when I was about six.
 That’s strange to say, right?
 Here I am: a storyteller, a writer.
 But I also have a tough past with reading.
-Around first grade, I got tired of being tested for reading.
-I hated reading something just to get brought hard comprehension questions.
-I didn’t understand any … Continue reading What book saved me?
+Around first grade, I got tired of those reading tests.
+I hated reading something just to get asked hard comprehension questions.
+I didn’t understand any of … Continue reading What book saved me?

-“I'd been upstaged, demoted from protagonist in my own drama to comic relief in my parents' tragedy” ― Alison Bechdel, Fun Home: A Family Tragicomic Title: Fun Home: A Family Tragicomic Author: Alison Bechdel Genre: Nonfiction Pages: 232 Publication date: June 5th, 2007 Publisher: Mariner Books Fun Home: A Family Tragicomic may be known as one of … Continue reading Book review – Fun Home: A Family Tragicomic (Spoiler Free)
+“I'd been upstaged, demoted from protagonist in my own drama to comic relief in my parents' tragedy” Title: Fun Home: A Family Tragicomic Author: Alison Bechdel Genre: Nonfiction Pages: 232 Publication date: June 5th, 2007 Publisher: Mariner Books Fun Home: A Family Tragicomic may be known as a great musical, but it all started as an … Continue reading Book review – Fun Home: A Family Tragicomic (Spoiler Free)